ctlearn-project/ctlearn/README.md

 `--debug`: Set logging level to DEBUG.

-`--log_to_file`: Save CTLearn logging messages to a file in the model directory instead of printing to stdout.
+`--log_to_file`: Save CTLearn logging messages to a timestamped file in the model directory instead of printing to stdout.

 Alternatively, import CTLearn as a module in a Python script: